Most Active Stories

 JULIE ROVNER, BYLINE: Hey, Audie.

-CORNISH: All right, so this rule for smokers, this supposed to deal with smokers who would choose to get coverage through the new health insurance exchanges.
+CORNISH: All right, so this rule for smokers, this was supposed to deal with smokers who would choose to get coverage through the new health insurance exchanges.
 And they would have faced some surcharges or penalties for that habit, right?

 ROVNER: That's right.
 The law allows insurance companies in these new marketplaces, the exchanges, to charge higher premiums for people who smoke - up to one and a half times the premiums that nonsmokers will be paying.
 But some insurers had wanted to charge younger smokers a smaller surcharge, if you will, than older smokers.
 Maybe one and a quarter times instead of one and a half times, since they've been smoking less long and are likely to be healthier overall.